Epist/bci_focus/README.md

 # bci_focus
-For making social decisions using brain computer interface (bci) technology
+For using neurofeedback to enable focused work habits